ShakiraSapiae/PHPMultiplicationTableFunction/README.md

 # PHPMultiplicationTableFunction

-to create the multiplication table using javascript by calling the function
+to create the multiplication table using PHP by calling the function